MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 https://www.bible.com/bible/59/REV.3.1

 - What is the seven Spirits?
-- Some say it is just a re
+1. Some say it is just a reference to Gods completeness as the number of completion is seven.
+2. Others say it is the seven fold Spirit (Seven characteristics of the Holy Spirit)

 >'Wake up, and strengthen what remains and is about to die, for I have not found your works complete in the sight of my God. '
 ==Revelation 3:2==